Second stimulus check? COVID-19 relief negotiations continue amid spike in cases

-WASHINGTON, D.C.
-(NEXSTAR) – It’s been months since Congress passed a coronavirus relief package and as we’re seeing another spike in COVID cases, negotiations over a new package are heating up.
+WASHINGTON (NEXSTAR) –It’s been months since Congress passed a coronavirus relief package and as we’re seeing another spike in COVID cases, negotiations over a new package are heating up.

 Two months after the House passed the HEROES Act, Democrats are still pressuring Republicans to take up the $3 trillion COVID relief package.